No Fees

 Types of On-the-Job Injuries

 Thousands of workplace injuries occur in Washington each year.
-They happen in offices, in factories, and in outdoor work environments.
+They happen in offices, factories, and outdoor work environments.
 Employees in all occupations sustain workplace injuries and occupational diseases.
-Many occur as a result of conditions cited in the Occupational Safety and Health Administration top-10 list of standards violations.
-While employees can recover from some injuries, others cause a lifetime of problems and disabilities.
-When L&I tracks injuries, they list categories of incidents, body parts involved, and injury descriptions.
-Below are some of the most frequent injuries from claims submitted across all industries.
+Many occur as a result of conditions cited in the Occupational Safety and Health Administration (OSHA) top-10 list of standards violations.

 • Traumatic injuries to muscles, tendons, ligaments, joints